hirememorey/yesand-music/docs/JUCE_PLUGIN_DEVELOPMENT.md

 }
 ```

-## Integration with Music Cursor
+## Integration with YesAnd Music

 ### Command Integration
-The plugin can be controlled via Music Cursor commands:
+The plugin can be controlled via YesAnd Music commands:

 ```bash
 # Set swing ratio